Will you take on my claim?

 Will I have to go to court?

 Most of our claims are made out of court.
 At the moment most institutions are reluctant to take survivors to court particularly when we properly prepare your case and present them with all the evidence to support the sums beings asked.
-Whilst we prepare our matters so that are "court ready", most of our cases settle before proceedings are commenced.
-But in many instances we litigate particularly where a private offender in involved with the claim.
+Whilst we prepare our matters so that they are "court ready", most of our cases settle before proceedings are commenced.
+But in many instances we litigate particularly where a private offender is involved with the claim.

 Should I claim against the offender?